Dislocation — Comprehensive overview covers causes, treatment of this injury to hip, knee, other joints.

 - Development of arthritis in the affected joint as you age

-Stretching or tearing of ligaments or tendons that support your injured joint or damage to nerves or blood vessels surrounding the joint might require surgery to repair these tissues.
+If ligaments or tendons that support your injured joint have been stretched or torn, or if nerves or blood vessels surrounding the joint have been damaged, you may need surgery to repair these tissues.

-Besides examining your injury, your doctor might order the following
+Besides physically examining your injury, your doctor may order the following:

 - X-ray.
 An X-ray of your joint is used to confirm the dislocation and may reveal broken bones or other damage to your joint.

 - MRI.
-This can help your doctor assess damage to the soft tissue structures around a dislocated joint.
+Magnetic resonance imaging (MRI) can help your doctor assess damage to the soft tissue structures around a dislocated joint.

-Treatment of the dislocation depends on the site and severity of your injury.
-It might involve:
+Treatment of the dislocation depends on the site and severity of your injury and may include:

 - Reduction.
-Your doctor might try gentle maneuvers to help your bones back into position.
-Depending on the amount of pain and swelling, you might need a local anesthetic or even a general anesthetic before manipulation of your bones.
+During this process, your doctor may try some gentle maneuvers to help your bones back into position.
+Depending on the amount of pain and swelling, you may need a local anesthetic or even a general anesthetic before manipulation of your bones.

 - Immobilization.
-After your bones are back in position, your doctor might immobilize your joint with a splint or sling for several weeks.
+After your bones are back in their right positions, your doctor may immobilize your joint with a splint or sling for several weeks.
 How long you wear the splint or sling depends on the joint involved and the extent of damage to nerves, blood vessels and supporting tissues.

 - Surgery.
-You might need surgery if your doctor can't move your dislocated bones into their correct positions or if the nearby blood vessels, nerves or ligaments have been damaged.
+You may need surgery if your doctor can''t move your dislocated bones back into their correct positions or if the nearby blood vessels, nerves or ligaments have been damaged.
 Surgery may also be necessary if you have had recurring dislocations, especially of your shoulder.